Single Bus Structure in Computer Organization: Key Components and its Functions

 3. Legacy and Budget Systems

 Older personal computers and current budget-friendly systems employ single bus architectures to minimize hardware costs.
-While performance is limited, it's sufficient for basic computing tasks like word processing and simple applications.
+While performance is limited, it's sufficient for basic computing tasks like:

 4. Register Transfer Systems